 Below you'll find information about accessing and using the analysis tools.
-This information applies to all tools.
+This information applies to all standard feature analysis tools.

 The administrator of your organization needs to grant you certain privileges for you to perform analysis.
 To use any of the analysis tools, you need the following privileges:

 If you do not have these privileges, you will not see the Perform Analysis option as described below.

 Certain tools need additional privileges such as Network Analysis and GeoEnrichment.
 See Perform analysis for more information about these tools.

 Access the tools

 To access and use analysis tools in Map Viewer, follow these steps:

 - Open a web map containing the feature layer or layers you want to analyze in Map Viewer.